acdick/tokyo_2020_olympic_champions/README.md

 MULTILINEAR REGRESSION
 # The Tokyo 2020 Olympic Champions
-PREDICTING THE MEDAL TABLE OF THE SUMMER GAMES
+PREDICTING THE MEDAL TABLE OF THE SUMMER OLYMPIC GAMES

 ## Repository Contents